Eighth Judicial District Court

 Attorneys are expected to maintain the highest ethical standards at all times, and to strictly adhere to the opportunities, requirements, limitations, and deadlines set by the judge.
 All counsel are to be punctual for all conferences, hearings and trials.
 They are to be civil to one another as well as to all parties, witnesses, and court personnel - whether in front of a jury or the court.

-- Department 15 is currently assigned Civil and Business Court Dockets.
+- Department 15 is currently assigned Civil and Criminal dockets.

 - Counsel for the moving party is required to submit physical, paper courtesy copies of all related briefing, affidavits, and exhibits, including those filed by other parties at least five judicial days prior to the scheduled hearing pursuant EDCR 2.20(g) and 7.26(d).
 All courtesy copies must be hand delivered to Department 15's chambers box (RJC, 3rd floor), be single sided with all exhibits tabbed, and comply with EDCR 2.27.
 Failure to provide the Court with courtesy copies may result in your motion being denied or continued to a later date to allow counsel to provide courtesy copies to the Court.